How can I learn more about DGS?

 What is a typical day like at DGS?

-The best way to peek into DGS is to visit our Facebook page or Instagram page for a glimpse into our everyday activities and philosophies.
+The best way to peek into DGS is to visit our Blog, Facebook page or Instagram page for a glimpse into our everyday activities and philosophies.
 Also, feel free to make an appointment to visit during a typical school day to see us in action.

 What are school hours at DGS?